How to Analyze Customer Feedback at Scale (Without Reading Every Comment)

 • "Setup docs need help"

-1. detect the repeated theme
+1. Detect the repeated theme.

-2. summarize the request in plain language
+2. Summarize the request in plain language.

-3. measure how many users raised it
+3. Count how many distinct users raised it.

-4. score urgency or negative sentiment
+4. Score urgency or negative sentiment.

 Separate theme detection from prioritization

-Theme detection asks:
+Theme detection answers:

-• what is this feedback about
+• What is this feedback about?

-• what other feedback is similar
+• What other feedback is similar?

-• how are people describing it
+• How are people describing it?

-Prioritization asks:
+Prioritization answers:

-• should we act on it now
+• Should we act on it now?

-• what is the business impact
+• What's the business impact?

-• who is blocked
+• Who is blocked?

-You need both, but you should not confuse them.
+You need both, but don't confuse them.
 A frequent theme can still be low leverage.
-A smaller theme can be urgent if it maps to churn, onboarding failure, or enterprise deals.
+A smaller theme can be urgent if it maps to churn, onboarding failure, or a contract on the line.
+For the decision framework on that second layer, read how to prioritize feature requests.

-Build a lightweight analysis pipeline
+A lightweight analysis pipeline that actually runs

 A practical workflow for most SaaS teams looks like this:

-1. Capture feedback in one system.
+1. Capture feedback in a single system.

 2. Normalize the language into themes.

-3. Merge duplicates automatically or in review.
+3. Merge duplicates automatically or in weekly review.

 4. Add sentiment and urgency signals.